LiskArchive/lisk-legacy-docs/README.md

 2. Before working on an issue, **make sure the issue is assigned to you**.
 3. **Clone** the `lisk-docs` repository from github: `git clone git@github.com:LiskHQ/lisk-docs.git` (in case you haven't done that already).
-4. Check out the branch you want to write documentation for: `git checkout dev-{product}-{version}` and **pull latest changes** : `git pull origin dev-{product}-{version}`.
+4. Check out the branch you want to write documentation for: `git checkout dev-{product}-{version}` and **pull the latest changes** : `git pull origin dev-{product}-{version}`.
 Be sure `{version}` matches the version mentioned in the corresponding issue.
-5. Check out a new branch from the version branch which will contain all the changes to solve the issue you are working on. **Name the branch** in this pattern: `123-description-of-the-branch`, where `123` is the issue number of the issue you are trying to solve.
+5. Check out a new branch from the version branch which will contain all the changes to solve the issue you are working on. **Name the branch** using this pattern: `123-description-of-the-branch`, where `123` is the issue number of the issue you are trying to solve.
 6. Make your changes as intended, commit them and **push it back to github**: `git push origin 123-description-of-the-branch`.
 7. On github, create a PR as usual: Reference the issue it solves, and add a short summary of the made changes.